tonethar/IGME-330-Spring-2023/_to-do.md

 ## I. Syllabus

-- Attendance: emphasize that absences are only fully excused with documentation from the college
-  - Automatic early alert to be sent when a student misses 2 classes?
 - Stuff students must do:
   - Slack: Introduction posted to Slack (so that we know they are properly enrolled in the channel)
     - 100% of course communication will be through Slack?